sitespeedio/sitespeed.io/docker/github-action/README.md

 }
 ```

 Then you can setup your action either via the Github GUI or using configuration.
-Make sure to setup your action to the right Docker file: ```docker://sitespeedio/sitespeed.io:{% include version/sitespeed.io.txt %}-action```.
+Make sure to setup your action to the right Docker file: ```docker://sitespeedio/sitespeed.io:8.0.6-action```.

 A simple setup looks something like this: